JoeIaquinto/TroyWeb.WolframLanguage.Activities/README.md

 ## Use Cases

 The Wolfram Language has a tremendous range of domains it can interact with, including machine learning, image processing, natural language processing, scientific data processing, and much more.
-Examples that are provided with the project include: retrieving stock data and creating charts of historical prices, generating decay graphs of radioactive isotopes, performing queries to the online service Wolfram Alpha, and searching for the textual answer to a user's question in a knowledgebase article.
+Examples that are provided with the project include: retrieving stock data and creating charts of historical prices, generating decay graphs of radioactive isotopes, performing queries to the online service Wolfram Alpha, and searching for the textual answer to a user's question in a knowledge base article.
 The full documentation for the Wolfram Language is available online [here](https://reference.wolfram.com/language/)

 ## Setup

-__***You will not be able to install this package without first installing a Wolfram product which includes MathLink and .NETLink.
-You will also need to move the Wolfram.NETLink DLL to you UIPath LocalAppData environment folder.
-This can be done manually or use the MoveWolframDLL UiPath process included on the Github Repository.***__
+__You will not be able to use this package without first installing a Wolfram Kernel product.
+This could be Mathematica, The Wolfram Engine, or other Wolfram projects which provide the Wolfram Kernel.
+The package depends on the Wolfram.NETLink NuGet package, version 1.7.1 or higher.
+If the Wolfram.NETLink package is unavailable on NuGet, clone the repository for a standalone copy.__

 ### Wolfram Installation